 We would also like to make drivers aware that we can take legal action against them up to a period of 6 years after the date of the original PCN issue.
 Unfortunately many drivers who ignored the first ticket they were issued (thinking it would go away) have subsequently been issued with a second ticket, which only strengthens the case for our Solicitors.

 Our message is straightforward: if you choose to take your legal advice from an unidentified and possibly unqualified source, then choose to ignore an issued PCN, it is now very likely that a £60 original charge may become much more expensive.

 National Parking Enforcement Ltd has a rapidly expanding client base in the UK.
 Our company now has in excess of 300 clients and over 400 hundred parking areas which we manage and control.

 We are seeking employees in several parts of the UK to help and assist us with this growth and invite you to contact us if you live in an area where you feel our services would benefit local businesses and organisations.

 Perhaps you live in an area where wheel clamping signs are still on display or a previous parking company has stopped trading, or it may be that you have an existing client base and would like to offer a superior service?
 For further information about joining our team please contact us.

 Your email will need to include your full name, address, a landline telephone number and brief details about any experience you may have already had within the Private Parking Industry.

-Because of the nature and sensitivity of this industry, we may need proof of identity before discussing any employment terms with National Parking Management Parking Enforcement.
+Because of the nature and sensitivity of this industry, we may need proof of identity before discussing any employment terms with National Parking Enforcement Ltd.